A graduate from our Centre of Excellence, Hannah Blundell has played her part in each of Chelsea Women’s trophy triumphs in recent years.

 Blundell was among the nominees for the PFA Young Player of the Year award in 2015 after a fine season the previous year, when she scored twice in 17 appearances.

 She followed this up by featuring in the majority of matches in our Double-winning campaign in 2015.
-Her partnership with Gemma Davison down the right-hand side was one of the team's most potent attacking outlets and she was part of a back four which led the league in clean sheets.
 Such form was recognised in the club’s end-of-year awards dinner where she shared the Young Player of the Year award with Millie Bright.

-Blundell remained our first-choice right-back throughout the 2016 season, starting 20 matches, and she began the new year by signing a new two-year contract and earning another call-up to the England squad.
+Blundell remained our first-choice right-back throughout the 2016 season, starting 20 matches, and she began the new year by signing a new two-year contract.

 She started seven matches during the shortened campaign at the start of 2017 and ended a long scoreless run by netting twice in a 5-1 win over Sunderland in the Women’s FA Cup.
 Having rediscovered her touch in front of goal, Blundell added another by putting the finishing touch on our 4-0 victory at Reading in the second game of the Spring Series.

-Blundell, who was superb as we won the Double in 2017/18, was rewarded for the consistency and quality of her displays when she signed a new contract at the club towards the end of the campaign, which ended with the player adding two medals to her collection.
+Blundell, who was superb as we won the Double in 2017/18.
+The consistency and quality of her displays was rewarded.
+She had been selected by her peers in the PFA Women’s Team of the Year and then signed a new contract with the club towards the end of a campaign which ended with the player adding two more medals to her growing collection.